Embed Fonts in a XAML for Windows Embedded Application (Compact 2013)

 Font embedding ensures that an application will display text exactly the way you designed it.
 For example, if an application that uses the Courier New font runs in an OS design that does not include the font, a default font will be used unless the Courier New font is embedded in the application itself.

 Font embedding is especially useful if your application is localized and the OS design must support AC3 font compression.
-AC3 font compression is not supported by Silverlight for Windows Embedded.
+AC3 font compression is not supported by XAML for Windows Embedded.
 To make the correct font appear in your application, you can embed the uncompressed versions of font files in your application and use those.
 For more information, see Font Compression below.

 Step 1: Determine Whether the OS Design Already Includes the Uncompressed Font